mrlapizgithub/replit-query/README.md

 # REPL.IT QUERY
 In this repl.it API, I plan to take advantage of everything.
+Adapted from [replya](https://www.npmjs.com/package/replya).
 ## Quickstart
 ```javascript
 const replit = require("replit-query")();